 Many beginners underestimate the value of golf gloves.
 However, they are critical for improving grip stability and preventing slippage due to sweaty hands.
 Gloves also reduce the risk of blisters from repeated swings.

-Typically, players wear one glove on their lead hand (the top hand on the grip).
+Typically, players wear one glove on their lead hand, which is the top hand on the grip.
 Golf gloves are made from synthetic leather or elastic fabric to ensure comfort, flexibility, and secure grip even in humid conditions.
+Since glove performance is closely connected to grip quality, beginners should also learn how to hold a golf club correctly before practicing regularly.

 6. Hat and UV Glasses: Protection Under the Sun